 If the test model is any indication, Artec is doing good work under White’s direction.
 The all-solid-wood Cybele is a terrific-sounding instrument.
 It has a warm and rounded tone, nicely balanced between fundamentals and harmonics, and a lush natural reverb.
 The balance between registers is good, though the bass is just a little timid.

-The guitar’s voice lends itself just as nicely to an old folk song, like Elizabeth Cotten’s signature number, “Freight Train,” as it does to “Day and Age,” by the contemporary jazz wizard Julian Lage.
+The guitar’s voice lends itself just as nicely to an old folk song, like Elizabeth Cotten’s signature number, “Freight Train,” (see the July 2017 issue) as it does to “Day and Age,” (transcribed in the April 2018 issue) by the contemporary jazz wizard Julian Lage.
 And it’s a good host to a range of nuances, like pick-hand articulations and harmonic choices.
 It takes well to a pick, too, responding with sweetness when strummed at a moderate volume and with punchiness when goaded with aggressive single-note lines.

 Fingerstylists will be glad to know that the Cybele has a 1.75-inch nut, and fans of modern necks will feel at home on the instrument’s C-shaped profile, with a touch of meatiness.
 The guitar plays exceptionally well—the action is low and comfortable.
 But there’s a hint of jaggedness at the fret edges, and when I play the guitar with emphasis, there’s some fret buzzing, especially on the lower strings.

 Aside from these anomalies, the guitar is well built, with a smoothly finished and buffed body, free from defects, and a clean interior space.
 The NuBone nut and saddle are precisely slotted, and all the binding and inlay work are cleanly articulated.